marq24/emacberry.com/_docs/3800-rowing.md

 title: "<span class='material-icons fa-fw' style='width: 1.042em;'>rowing</span>&nbsp;Rowing Machine"
 menu-mobile: Rowing Machine
 ---
-At the 28'th of July finally my Concept2/PM5 rowing machine arrived - so I had to start with implementing the Fitness Machine Service (FTMS) Rowing Data Support in my GPSLogger application.
+At the 28'th of July finally my Concept2/PM5[^3] rowing machine arrived - so I had to start with implementing the Fitness Machine Service (FTMS) Rowing Data Support in my GPSLogger application.
 Additionally, to this general BTLE standard the PM5 supporting a lot of additional data fields \[like DriveLength, DriveTime or for each stroke an individual force curve\] which is pretty cool.
 All this additionally available data will be captured & logged with the App.

 # Requirements
 - GPSLogger Version 2.0.0.186 (or higher)
 - enabled Bluetooth
 - Rowing Machine supporting BluetoothLE FTMS[^1] that provide Rower-Data[^2]
 <br/>**or**<br/>
-- A [Concept2](https://www.concept2.com/) with a PM2 (or higher)
+- A [Concept2](https://www.concept2.com/) with a PM2 (or higher)[^3]
 - App bound/paired with your rowing machine
 - \[_Optional_\] bound ANT+/Bluetooth(LE) <i class="fa-solid fa-heart-pulse"></i> HR Sensor with GPSLogger